-- Children receiving before school care and afternoon kindergarten students being dropped off in the mornings must be escorted into the building and be signed in by a parent or designated adult.
-Children will be greeted by the Covenant staff and escorted to and from Chittum by the staff.
+- Children receiving before school care and afternoon kindergarten students being dropped off in the mornings must be escorted to the building and be signed in by a parent or designated adult.
+Children will be greeted by the Covenant staff and will be bussed to and from Chittum by the Chesapeake Public School Bus.

-- On regular and early dismissal days the students will be met at school by the staff and escorted to the church.
+- On regular and early dismissal days the students will be bussed to Covenant by the Chesapeake Public School Bus.
 An escort must be provided for any child staying after school for any reason.
 No child will be permitted to walk unescorted to Covenant.
-Please let us know in advance if your child needs to be escorted at any time other than the usual pick-up time.
+Please let us know in advance if your child will be escorted at any time other than the usual pick-up time.

 - On teacher work days, parents or designated adults must accompany their child into Covenant and sign them in.